 President Gabel also served as Dean of the University of Missouri’s Robert J. Trulaske, Sr. College of Business, where she launched angel investing and entrepreneurship programs, as well as the innovative and nationally-recognized ExecMBA program.
 For these and other efforts, she was recognized as a shining star in business school administration by the Wall Street Journal.

-Gabel’s academic interests include legal and ethical issues in business, including governance.
-In recent years, she has turned her scholarly focus to the public higher education mission, ethical governance, and women’s leadership.
-Gabel has also served as editor in chief of the American Business Law Journal and the Journal of Legal Studies in Business, and as a board member of the Association to Advance Collegiate Schools of Business.
+President Gabel’s academic interests include legal and ethical issues in business and governance, including public higher education and women’s leadership and she is a Professor in the Humphrey School of Public Affairs.
+She served as editor in chief of the American Business Law Journal and the Journal of Legal Studies in Business, and as a board member of the Association to Advance Collegiate Schools of Business.

 A sought-after national and international speaker/advisor, President Gabel's expertise and research emphasizes inclusion, leadership, risk management, ethics, and governance for industry, and federal and state government.
 She has been featured in The Washington Post, Wall Street Journal and Bloomberg.
 Gabel is the recipient of numerous research, service, and teaching awards, including as a Fulbright Scholar.